 - Courses without ** in the title have a clear focus on Europe.
 These courses can be applied toward the specialization.

 - Courses with ** do not have a clear focus on Europe.
 Students may apply up to 1 ** course toward the specialization, provided that:

 - They receive prior approval from the Faculty Advisor to take the course.

 - They write the final paper for the course on a topic related to Europe.

 - Other graduate courses that are not listed can be submitted to the Faculty Advisor for their review.
 If approved, the course can be applied toward the specialization.

-Please contact the Program Manager with any questions.
+Please contact the Associate Director with any questions.